 Synchronization mechanisms in multiple-processor systems may depend upon a strong memory-ordering model.
-Here, a program can use a locking instruction such as the XCHG instruction or the LOCK prefix to ensure that a read-modify-write operation on memory is carried out atomically.
-Locking operations typically operate like I/O operations in that they wait for all previous instructions to complete and for all buffered writes to drain to memory (see Section 8.1.2, "Bus Locking").
+Here, a program can use a locked instruction such as the XCHG instruction or the LOCK prefix to ensure that a read-modify-write operation on memory is carried out atomically.
+Locked instructions typically operate like I/O instructions in that they wait for all previous memory accesses to complete and for all buffered writes to drain to memory (see Section 8.1.2, "Bus Locking").
+Unlike I/O operations, locked instructions do not wait for all previous instructions to complete execution.

 Program synchronization can also be carried out with serializing instructions (see Section 8.3).
 These instructions are typically used at critical procedure or task boundaries to force completion of all previous instructions before a jump to a new section of code or a context switch occurs.
-Like the I/O and locking instructions, the processor waits until all previous instructions have been completed and all buffered writes have been drained to memory before executing the serializing instruction.
+Like the I/O instructions, the processor waits until all previous instructions have been completed and all buffered writes have been drained to memory before executing the serializing instruction.